NOTE: Please note the date change below. The class is now on April 24th.

 Our goal for the class is to teach you about honey bee biology, their importance to the environment and the food supply, how you can help honey bees and last but not least, how you can start keeping honey bees in your own back yard.

-The class is organized as a one day classroom class with multiple speakers and lunch included.
-After the day-long class, we will do three hands-on days in our club apiary where you will get a chance to watch a package of bees being installed as well as the chance to do an inspection of a live hive.
+The class is organized as a session on a Saturday in the classroom.
+After the classroom session, we will do three hands-on days in our club apiary where you will get a chance to watch a package of bees being installed as well as the opportunity to do an inspection of a live hive.

 It is important to note that once you take the class and you are a member of the club you are welcome to come to as many of our apiary days as you want.
 Your learning adventure does not end once the class is over.
 We normally do them every weekend during the busy season and you will get to participate in all the different activities that you will do as a beekeeper, making splits, collecting honey, checking for mites, treating for mites, and everything in-between.